CodeYourFuture/curriculum/content/js2/blocks/dom/index.md

 ### Document Object Model

 When the browser first renders a web page it also creates the DOM - short for {{<tooltip title="Document Object Model">}}The **D**ocument **O**bject **M**odel is a data representation of the content in a web page.
 All html elements are represented as objects that can be accessed, modified and deleted.{{</tooltip>}}.
-We can write JavaScript programs to interact with the Document Object Model so we can update the web page programmatically.
+We can write JavaScript programs to interact with the Document Object Model so we can make the page interactive.

 {{<tabs name="activity">}}